To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is underway below 30 and 50 moving averages, indicating a renewed bearish trend.
+Trading is carried out below 30 and 50 moving averages, which indicates the formation of a downward trend for the pair.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakout of the lower boundary of the indicator in the 1.2777 area will lead to a new wave of decline for the pound.
-A breakout of the upper border of the indicator in the 1.2867 area will cause the pair to rise.
+A breakthrough of the lower border of the indicator in the area of 1.3642 will lead to a new wave of decline in the pound.
+Surpassing the upper border of the indicator in the area of 1.3680 will lead to a new will of the pound's growth.

 Description of indicators